About WESU

 WESU, Middletown (WESU-FM) is a noncommercial, community/college radio station.
 WESU supports a wide variety of music genres and styles of

 programming and is dedicated to exposing the listening audience to material generally absent from the airwaves.
 Our mission is to provide listeners with coverage of local affairs, opportunities for social and political engagement, and an eclectic mix of commercial-free music from within the community and around the globe.
-WESU serves Wesleyan University students and members of the greater Middletown area as an educational resource and outlet for creative expression, and is committed to furthering the
+WESU serves Wesleyan University students and members of the greater Middletown area as an educational resource and outlet for creative expression, and is committed to furthering the interests of our local community.

 Station History